ContractingWorks/ClientAPI/Doc/ClientApi.GraphQL.md

 - The `Authorization` header, specifically, `Authorization: Bearer MY_TOKEN`.
 - The `access_token` URL query parameter.

-The token must have an access to the client environment you're targeting.
-For example, if you create an access token that only has access to the particular client, you cannot use that token to access another client's data
+The token must have an access to the client environment you are targeting.
+For example, if you create an access token that only has access to the particular client, you cannot use that token to access another client's data.

 To learn more about authentication in Contracting.Works and how to create your own access tokens take a look to the [Authentication reference documentation](Devinco.Connect.md).